drewsilcock/drewsilcock.github.io/_posts/2018-12-20-how-long-is-a-cucumber.md

 This maintains the O(1) speed of normal BMP string indexing, but is clearly bound to cause bugs when users are able to input astral characters into a script not expecting it!
 In fact, as I type out this article on http://dillinger.io, trying to remove an astral character with the ''Delete'' or ''Backspace'' buttons on a character like ''😊'' deletes not the character, but one of the *surrogates*, leaving the other surrogate as a weird question mark (�) which really confuses the cursor positioning...

-(It's also a fun way to trick password forms into accepting fewer characters than they were asking for, like ''😂😼😊✌️'' which will trick JavaScript minimum character checks looking for a minimum of 8 characters.)
+It's also a fun way to trick password forms into accepting fewer characters than they were asking for, like ''😂😼😊✌️'' which will trick JavaScript minimum character checks looking for a minimum of 8 characters.
+(This string does have a length of 8, but not quite for the reason you might think - [see note X](#note-3) for why this is.)

+The reason that this result is so counter-intuitive and unhelpful is that the underlying encoding used is not *relevant* to the programmer using Unicode strings.
+There's two separate layers of abstraction here which are being muddled thanks to indexing (and by extension iteration) giving you the underlying Unicode implementation-specific codepoint instead of the value that the programmer actually wants (and probably expects...)!

 ### What about this UTF-8 business then?